mkaliszc/Inception/README.md

 - `srcs/docker-compose.yml`: Service and network definitions.
 - `srcs/requirements/`: Folders for each service with their Dockerfile and configuration.
-- `build-run.sh`: Script to build and launch containers.
 - `Makefile`: Simplified commands to build, launch, stop and clean up.

 ## Authors